HaminKo/middleRaceFrontEnd/README.md

 [Watch Season 3 Episode 9 for the second rendition of Middle Race.](https://www.reddit.com/r/koreanvariety/comments/2nrxfl/the_genius_s3e09_middle_race/)

 The characters are based off the coFounders of Horizons School of Technology.

+# Production details

+This game was built over three days for a Horizons multiplayer-mobile-game-themed hackathon.
+The game is built on React-Native, and the database is hosted on MongoDb and Gomix.
+The game is currently unfinished, having only three of thirteen character abilities implemented.

+## Features yet to be added

+* Ten more character abilities.
+* Real-time update utilizing socket.io rather than current hacky solution.
+* Improved game interface.
+* Game spectate.
+* In-game rule book.
+* In-game exit game.
+* Points for winning.
+* Additional game customization options when creating new game.
+(E.g. select max players).
+* Auto update for game list.

+## Changelog

+### 0.3.1

+* Fixed API urls and updated README.md.

+### 0.3.0

+* Special abilities functionality implemented for the following characters: Wolf Abhi, Swag Abhi, Classic Abhi.
+* Real time update implemented for games (no need to refresh the app).

+### 0.2.1

+* Characters now move on the board to reflect their position.

+### 0.2.0

+* Game board implemented.
+* Move cards and moving implemented.
+* Next player feature implemented.

+### 0.1.0

+* Character selection implemented.
+* Character descriptions and special ability descriptions added.
+* Backend with API built.

+### 0.0.0

+* Initial Version.
+* Register and login functionality added.
+* Add new game and join open game features added.